MelEUsher/Profanity_Filter/README.md

 **Deployment & Engineering:**
 - Package your solution as an installable Python library
-- Build a REST API for real-time filtering
+- Build a web API for real-time filtering

+**Terminology**
+- **Fine-tuning**: Taking a pre-trained model and continuing to train it on your specific dataset.
+Leverages existing knowledge while specializing to your task.
+- **Transformer**: A neural network architecture using attention mechanisms to process sequences.
+The foundation for BERT, GPT, and most modern LLMs.
+- **Generative**: Models that produce new text rather than just classifying existing text.
+Can "rewrite" profane messages into clean versions rather than just detecting them.